 Walmart’s McMillon Believes SuperCenters Are Still Best Weapon Against Amazon

-When you’ve been dominant as long as Walmart has, sometimes the brilliance of its leader is overlooked.
+When you’ve been dominant as long as Walmart has, sometimes the brilliance of your leader is overlooked.
 To compare, in the 18 years he’s served as head coach of the Patriots how many times has Bill Belichick won coach of the year in the NFL?
 How about Greg Popovich whose 21-year record as coach of the NBA’s San Antonio Spurs makes him a first ballot Hall of Famer?
 What about Joe Torre, who helped take the Yankees to six World Series (winning four times) and compiled a better than .600 winning percentage during his 12-year tenure with the Bronx Bombers (answers coming later)?

 That’s the case in my opinion with Doug McMillon, who in four years has turned around the biggest and once most bottom-heavy organization in U.S. retailing.